chanhhoang99/Argiculture-Autonomous-Mobile-Robot/README.md

 Robot Motor for wheels schematic :

-Arduino communicate with Raspberry Pi 4 by UART method.
+Arduino communicates with Raspberry Pi 4 by UART method.
 Motor Pin (Using XY-160D motor driver) :
 - Left motor : IN1 = 8 ; IN2 = 6 ; ENB = 10.
 - Right motor : IN1 = 11 : IN2 = 12 ; ENB = 9.